krisnye/ion/README.md

         - [x] original functions need to stay where they were defined for scoping?
         - [x] create new combined functions in global namespace
         - [x] rename current functions.
+      - [-] Maybe we should just move the individual functions into the new global multifunction.
     - [x] Create javascript runtime Type instances.
+    - [x] Create runtime type checking for type instances.
+    - [x] Convert Native Functions to Inline Javascript Operations
-    - [ ] Create runtime type checking for type instances.
+    - [ ] Create runtime type checking for classes.
     - [ ] Create runtime type checking for literal type expressions.
+    - [-] While loops.
+    - [ ] For loops.